metaplex-foundation/docs/docs/sugar/06-asset-preparation-and-deployment.md

 ### `bundlr`

 When you use `bundlr` as your upload method, Sugar automatically funds your account on the Bundlr Network to cover the storage costs.
-Once the upload in completed, there could be left over funds in your Bundlr account.
+Once the upload is completed, there could be left over funds in your Bundlr account.
 You can verify your balance on the Bundlr Network with the following command:

 ```bash
 sugar bundlr balance
 ```

 This will retrieve the balance for the current keypair.
 You can specify an alternative keypair using the option `--keypair`.
-The remaining balance (if there is any) can be withdraw:
+The remaining balance (if there is any) can be withdrawn:

 ```bash
 sugar bundlr withdraw